paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2011-07-22-remembering_brasilia.md

 Looking west, I spotted the distinctive [JK Memorial][4].
 I decided to get there next on foot, although walking is definitely not recommended in a city built around the car.
 The memorial to [Juscelino Kubitschek][5], whose idea it was to build this city, gave me my first taste of the futuristic architecture Brasília is renowned for; this building could easily have been mistaken for a secret hideout for a James Bond villain.

-{% include 'figure' with '/images/2011/07/remembering_brasilia/dom_bosco.jpg'
+{% render 'figure' with '/images/2011/07/remembering_brasilia/dom_bosco.jpg'
   caption: 'The breathtaking interior of Santuário Dom Bosco.'
   alignment: 'bleed'
 %}